 Jess is the founder and CEO of Headbands of Hope, a company she started as a junior in college in 2012.
 For every headband sold, a headband is given to a child with cancer.
 The company has been featured on the TODAY Show, Vanity Fair, Seventeen, Good Morning America and more.
-But more importantly, they've donated over 100,000 headbands to every children's hospital in the United States and 6 countries.
+But more importantly, they've donated over 200,000 headbands to every children's hospital in the United States and 6 countries.
 Jess is also a professional speaker, author, and writer for Entrepreneur and The Huffington Post.

 In the past year, the company has launched impact initiatives such as hosting proms at children's hospitals and starting their #BandTogether program where they partner with a childhood cancer charity and donate proceeds from sales to their mission.
 They've also joined hands with art therapy by having the patients create their own headbands with the flower crown kits they provide.
 Jess was named the Women's Health Magazine Ultimate Game Changer in 2017 and was also honored as the Most Outstanding Alumni of NC State University.
 She also serves on the board of District C to help high school students solve real world problems.
 She's a regular contributor for Entrepreneur, Huffington Post and hosts virtual learning classes with Brit + Co.

 Jess believes that you shouldn't have to choose between making a living and making a difference.
 She's passionate about helping others find those collision points and live a more purposeful life.
 Her most popular audiences are employees, millennials in the workforce, leaders, entrepreneurs and college students.